 And experts are pushing the line further every time they manage to re-identify data that was initially de-identified.

-Masking data is the standard way of pseudonymizing data.
-Masking, like pseudonymization, seeks to protect data by removing or altering its direct, sometimes indirect, identifiers.
-Masking is reversible, as is pseudonymization.
+Masking seeks to protect data by removing or altering its direct, and sometimes indirect, identifiers.
+Masking is reversible.

 The term "anonymization" is often used in reference to masking.
 Masking is completely different from anonymization, and the main difference is: